School of Radiologic Technology

 Applicants may be considered if one of the following applies:

-- Graduate of a regionally accredited U.S. postsecondary institution with a minimum of an Associate’s degree.
+- Graduate of a regionally accredited U.S. postsecondary institution with a minimum of an Associate’s degree that includes Algebra, or a higher-level mathematics, and English or Speech.

 - Enrolled at either Georgia Perimeter College or Atlanta Metropolitan State College in the Radiologic Technology degree program and will have completed all prerequisite courses by the time the Grady radiologic technology program begins.